MASDXI/besu-sample-networks/README.md

 ### iii.
 Smart Contracts & DApp (with MetaMask) <a name="smart-contract-dapp"></a>

-- Install [metamask](https://metamask.io/) as an extension in your browser
+- ติดตั้ง [metamask](https://metamask.io/) as an extension in your browser
 - Once you have setup your own private account, select 'My Accounts' by clicking on the avatar pic and then 'Import Account' and enter the following private_key: `0xc87509a1c067bbde78beb793e6fa76530b6382a4c0241e5e4a9ec0a0f44dc0d3`
 - Run `./run-dapp.sh` and when that completes open a new tab in your browser and go to `http://localhost:3001` which opens the Truffle pet-shop box app and you can adopt a pet from there.
 NOTE: Once you have adopted a pet, you can also go to the block explorer and search for the transaction where you can see its details recorded.
 Metamask will also have a record of any transactions.